-- Note that this is grossly simplified: these are Indicative active tenses - We also have Subjunctive active (amem ⇔ May I love) - Indicative passive (amor ⇔ I am loved) - Subjunctive passive (amer ⇔ May I be loved) - Imperative (ama ⇔ Love! (or else)) - These are "moods", but we are really only interested in the temporal aspects
+· Note that this is grossly simplified: these are Indicative active tenses

+• We also have Subjunctive active (amem

+May I love)

+• Subjunctive passive (amer ⇔ May I be loved)

+• Imperative (ama ⇔ Love! (or else))

+These are "moods", but we are really only interested in the temporal aspects

+Tenses

+In Latin we learned 6 tenses: claim in English that we have 10:

-Present Simple I speak Implies ability to do something in the presen Present continuous I am speaking Present perfect I have spoken No particular time implied Imperfect I used to speak I used to love/I was loving Pluperfect I had spoken Implies temporal ordering ("I had spoken before leaving" Preterite/Aorist I spoke Conditional I would speak Can refer to past as well as the future (!)
-Past Continuous I was speaking Future I will speak Can imply prediction or intention vs volition
+Present Simple I speak Implies ability to do something in the present Present continuous I am speaking Present perfect I have spoken No particular time implied Imperfect I used to speak I used to love/I was loving Pluperfect I had spoken Implies temporal ordering ("I had spoken before leaving" Preterite/Aorist I spoke Conditional I would speak Can refer to past as well as the future (!)
+Past Continuous I was speaking Future I will speak Can imply prediction or intention Future perfect I will have spoken Implies series of action in future

-Note many subtleties: e.g prediction We will overcome (Negro Spiritual)
+Note many subtleties: e.g prediction We will overcome (Negro Spiritual) vs volition